 - Great Responses:

-- I set up Google News alerts and a feed reader to look at what topics are trending in the news that relate to my topic area.
-I come up with spins of those topics to try to newsjack those stories.
+- I set up Google News alerts and a feed reader to look at which topics are trending in the news that relate to my topic area.
+I come up with spins on those topics to newsjack those stories.

-- I regularly ask the sales team what questions their prospects are asking them and use that for fodder for my next post.
+- I regularly ask the sales team what questions their prospects are asking, and use the responses as fodder for my next post.

 - Mediocre Responses: